helinyu/yuedongCommon/README.md

 };
 ```

-more detail you can see the [S3.html](https://github.com/helinyu/YDOpenHardwarePod/blob/master/ydOpenHardware/Html/S3.html)
+html file to write format about more detail you can see the [S3.html](https://github.com/helinyu/YDOpenHardwarePod/blob/master/ydOpenHardware/Html/S3.html)